rithybin/levelessons/README.md

 - `git diff HEAD~<NUMBER>` : compares HEAD with commit <NUMBER> ago (relative)
 - `git diff <HASH>` : compares HEAD with the commit in <HASH>

+- `git restore` : restore readme from the previous commit